Puerto Rico: Tourism

 Tourism in Puerto Rico is also an important part of the economy.
 In 2017, Hurricane Maria caused severe damage to the island and its infrastructure, disrupting tourism for many months.
 The damage was estimated at $100 billion.
 An April 2019 report indicated that by that time, only a few hotels were still closed, that life for tourists in and around the capital had, for the most part, returned to normal.
 By October 2019, nearly all of the popular amenities for tourists, in the major destinations such as San Juan, Ponce and Arecibo, were in operation on the island and tourism was rebounding.
 This was important for the economy, since tourism provides up to 10% of Puerto Rico's GDP, according to Discover Puerto Rico.

-The latest Discover Puerto Rico campaign started in July 2018.
-An April 2019 report stated that the tourism team "after hitting the one-year anniversary of the storm in September [2018], the organization began to shift towards more optimistic messaging.
-The "Have We Met Yet?" campaign was intended to highlight the island's culture and history, making it distinct, different from other Caribbean destinations.
-In 2019, Discover Puerto Rico planned to continue that campaign, including "streaming options for branded content".
+A tourism campaign was launched by Discover Puerto Rico in 2018 intended to highlight the island's culture and history, branding it distinct, and different from other Caribbean destinations.
+In 2019, Discover Puerto Rico planned to continue that campaign.

-In late November 2019, reports indicated that 90 calls to San Juan by Royal Caribbean ships would be cancelled during 2020 and 2021.
-This step would mean 360,000 fewer visitors, with a loss to the island's economy of 44 million.
-As well, 30 ship departures from San Juan were being canceled.
-The rationale for this decision was discussed in a news report:The reason for the cancellations is the privatization of the cruise docks in San Juan due to much-needed maintenance that is needed.
-Around $250 million investment is needed to make sure cruise ships can continue to dock there in the years to come.
-There is an urge for governor Wanda Vazquez to not go ahead with the privatization so this news is fluid.